 McKinsey at #4?
 What are we thinking!?
 Although McKinsey has long been a storied name and brand in the consulting world, its impact here has not been as widespread as Strategy& and the other top 3 firms on our list.
 McKinsey is still well-networked in the region, and doing substantial work in sectors including: banking, industrials, telecoms, energy, real estate, construction, health care, and diversified conglomerates.

 If you are particular about working for an MBB firm, then now is a great time to get in on the ground floor of what the firm is building in the Middle East.
 McKinsey’s Middle East practice is growing rapidly, and the firm has invested a lot of capital to continue to expand quickly.
-Currently, the firm employs about 300+ consultants, speaking 50+ different languages, working on around 750+ projects in the region.
+Currently, the firm employs about 300+ consultants speaking 50+ different languages who have completed around 750+ projects in the region.
 The firm already has 6 offices in the Middle East – Abu Dhabi, Dubai, Doha, Riyadh, Cairo, and Manama.
 McKinsey works relentlessly towards promoting gender diversity in the Gulf, and empowers their women in leadership.

 5. A.T Kearney

 A.T.
 Kearney is a partner owned firm committed to bringing advisory services to its clients, and has rapidly expanded in the Middle East.
 The firm has four offices in the region: in Abu Dhabi, Doha, Dubai, and Riyadh.
 Their Middle Ease portfolio includes offering services such as analytics, IT, innovation, marketing & sales, M&A, operations, strategic organization, and strategy to companies in such varied industries such as: aerospace & defense, automotives, chemicals, oil & gas, private equity, transportation, utilities, metals and mining, and healthcare.
 Some recent projects include issues such as global energy solutions and large international sporting events.